 The Company has agreed to pay \$1,640,100 ("fee" via Business Combination Marketing Agreement between the Company and representative of underwriters), which equals 3% of the gross offering proceeds, payable upon the Company's completion of the business combination.
-The fee will become payable from the amounts held in the Trust Account, or in the form of new shares, subject to certain agreements and approvals, solely in the event the Company does not close a business combination, the representative underwriter has agreed to waive its right to receive the fee.
+The fee will become payable from the amounts held in the Trust Account, or in the form of new shares, subject to certain agreements and approvals, solely in the event the Company completes its business combination.
+In the event that the Company does not close a business combination, the representative underwriter has agreed to waive its right to receive the fee.